-Having a full-time or part-time job doesn’t prevent you from becoming a member of the Humanitarian Media Roster and being eventually called for an emergency deployment with Internews.
+Having a full-time or part-time job doesn’t prevent you from becoming a member of the Humanitarian Communication Roster and being eventually called for an emergency deployment with Internews.

 Whenever an opportunity for an emergency deployment arises that may fit your profile, you will be contacted to assess your immediate availability, at which point – if you are busy with other employment, permanent or temporary – you can choose to take leave from your current occupation or turn-down the deployment offer without compromising your membership on the Roster, it is up to you!

 Please note that membership on the Roster does not entail any compensation unless you are deployed for a emergency response, at which point you will be officially contracted by Internews.

 You may check the status of your application by logging back into our online system.

 Once you have been selected for inclusion in the Humanitarian Communication Roster, Internews will be in touch to provide a welcome pack with information about the organization, the work we do on Humanitarian Information Projects, our Standard Operating Procedures and details about the roles and expectations under the position for which you have been included on the Roster.
 This will help you become more familiar with the organization's work and the way Internews responds to humanitarian crises and emergencies.